1amchris/Sudoku/README.md

 	What's above is an example of what will be displayed for the corresponding example2.json file
+	Note that the letters are not an appropriate value and are used for demonstration only

 	------------- FOR THE SOLUTION -------------